-His own war promises to trounce over the dead like Heather Heyer as he tries to sweep into a corner the broken statues and spirits of the nation, all because the president is out of touch, uneducable and ultimately unhinged.
+His own war promises to trounce over the dead such as Heather Heyer as he tries to sweep into a corner the broken statues and spirits of the nation, all because the president is out of touch, uneducable and ultimately unhinged.
 Trump is now hawking American patriotism in order to keep his administration intact.
 Much “fire and fury” signifying nothing.
 American lives have now become the price of distraction from a slowly diminishing administration, plagued by infighting, accusations of Russian collusion and obstruction of justice.

 Trump will have his war, his MOAB’s and his 15 minutes of fame, but I can’t imagine anyone applauding loudly, and if so, not for too long.